 ST:EPS – Safe Travel: Enabling Pupils and Schools – is about enabling school communities to promote safe, active travel for children not just on the journey to and from school but for life.
-It was first launched in Kettering, Northamptonshire where Brightkidz is based.
+It is being run in Kettering, Northamptonshire where Brightkidz is based.
 The new ideas and resources developed during the project are shared further afield via our website and publications.

 Schools taking part are linked to the resources they need to encourage walking to school, cycling, scooting and road safety.
 Read more about ST:EPS here.

 The Brightkidz ST:EPS Kettering project is the pilot for ST:EPS (because this is where we are based) and is delivered by Brightkidz in collaboration with local partners such as Kettering Borough Council, Northamptonshire Police and Northamptonshire County Council.

 We are seeking more schools and community partners in Kettering and across the rest of North Northamptonshire to join us in this pioneering scheme to promote safe, active travel for children.

 Benefits for Local Schools

 The ST:EPS Kettering project is supporting Kettering schools in promoting safe, active, sustainable travel for children, linking schools to resources and guiding them to achieving the Modeshift STARS national school travel accreditation.
 This is all whilst helping the schools meet other objectives such as health, fitness, road safety, attendance, learning, punctuality, parent engagement and raising the profile of the schools in the local community.

 Kettering is a Northamptonshire (soon to be North Northamptonshire) market town with a strong shoe-making heritage.
 It has good rail and road routes, is surrounded by lovely countryside but like many towns has problems with traffic congestion and bad parking, especially outside schools.
 The borough is famous for being Weetabix HQ (fill you up before a morning cycle to school), producing specialist boots for the first Everest expedition (probably a bit clunky for the walk to school) and is hometown of comedian James Acaster (who is a trustee of one of our ST:EPS schools).

 Kettering ST:EPS Schools